typetron/typetron.org/tutorials/twitter-clone/tweets.md

 This information is used by Typetron to better understand you app, and it also has some other benefits that we will see throughout the tutorial.
 You can find more information about [relationships here](/docs/orm).

+Saving these files will automatically create the _tweets_ table for you in the sqlite database from inside the project.
+You can check this database by opening the _database.sqlite_ file with a SQLite client.

+> _**Question**_: Why is the database updated automatically?
+>
+> _**Answer**_: By default, Typetron has the option of automatically update the database turned on.
+> This option can be changed from _config/database.ts_ file.
+[More info here](/docs/database)

+> _**Question**_: What if I want to use a MySQL server?
+>
+> _**Answer**_: Typetron will support MySQL drivers in the future, but because it is still in heavy development,
+> we postponed the MySQL feature before the V1 release.
+You can find more about the [Roadmap here](https://github.com/typetron/framework)

 #### Adding tweets in the database